fjchange/MIST_VAD/README.md

 ![Structure of MIST](Structure_New-1.png)

+## Updates
-Testing codes have been released.
+**`[May 28th]`** Testing / Training codes have been released.
 The codes are cleaned out from the original ones without full verification.
-I will improve it later.
+There maybe any unexpected bugs.
+I will improve it later if I have time.
 ## Requirements
 - python>=3.6
 - apex